DylanPiercey/auto-sni/README.md

 	agreeTos: true, // Required for letsencrypt.
 	debug: true, // Add console messages and uses staging LetsEncrypt server.
 (Disable in production)
 	domains: ["mysite.com", ["test.com", "www.test.com"]], // List of accepted domain names.
 (You can use nested arrays to register bundles with LE).
-	forceSSL: true, // Make this false to disable auto http->https redirects (default true).
-	redirectCode: 301, // If forceSSL is true, decide if redirect should be 301 (permanent) or 302 (temporary).
-Defaults to 302
 	ports: {
 		http: 80, // Optionally override the default http port.
 		https: 443 // // Optionally override the default https port.